opendatasoft/ods-documentation-explore-api/source/includes/v2/_catalog.md

-select | None | Select clause for aggregation. see [select clause in ODSQL documentation](#select-clause) group_by | None | Group by clause for aggregation. see [group_by clause in ODSQL documentation](#group-by-clause) timezone | UTC | Timezone applied on datetime fields in query and response limit | 10 | Number of items to return.
-Max value : 100
+select | None | Select clause for aggregation. see [select clause in ODSQL documentation](#select-clause) group_by | None | Group by clause for aggregation. see [group_by clause in ODSQL documentation](#group-by-clause) timezone | UTC | Timezone applied on datetime fields in query and response limit | None | Number of items to return

 ## Export datasets